Amir Haddad: 2020-present: acting and C Amir

 In June 2024, he began filming the French adaptation of the popular Israeli romcom television series, Beauty and the Baker.
 Haddad will play the male lead, the role previously played by Aviv Alush.

 In September 2024, he released his fourth French-language studio album, C Amir.
 The project was influenced by the death of his mother in 2023.
 The track "Supernova" was inspired by the Re'im music festival massacre in Southern Israel.

 Personal life

+Whilst attending university, he was diagnosed with attention-deficit hyperactivity disorder.

 On 7 July 2014, Amir married Lital, his longtime companion in Israel.
 Their first child, a son named Mikhaël, was born on 8 February 2019.
 They welcomed their second son named Or ("Light" in Hebrew) in July 2022.

 On 1 November 2024, Amir and his wife revealed they were expecting their third child during the NRJ Music Awards 2024 when Lital appeared with a rounded belly on the red carpet.
 Amir later confirmed that the baby would be a boy.
+Their third son, Nuri, was born in February 2025.